astridx/meinblog/content/posts/joomla/34joomla-tags.en.md

   - Joomla
 ---

-Tags or Keywords are a flexible solution to organise content in Joomla!
-A keyword can be assigned to many different elements of different content types.
+Tags or Keywords are a flexible solution to organise content in Joomla A keyword can be assigned to many different elements of different content types.
 Each element can have unlimited tags.

 Joomla's tagging system is used in all core extensions.
 It is designed to be easily integrated into other extensions that use standard Joomla design patterns.
 Using tags in a third-party extension is quite simple.
 Using it in your own extension requires the modifications explained in this section.<!-- \index{tags} -->